-Following the change in Government guidance for a second lockdown beginning, Thursday 5th November, we understand that patients are going to be anxious at this time.
+Following the most recent Government guidance changes on the 4th of January, we want to reassure all our patients that our clinic remains open during these restrictions, and we are here for you.
 In light of these developments, we want to reassure all of our patients that we will remain open as normal, and we are here for you.
 You can feel confident that our colleagues are working to the highest standards to ensure our clinic is a safe place, and we are committed to supporting every one of our patients at this time.

 Our promise to you

 Our page outlines all of the steps we have taken and procedures we have put in place to assure you that we have done everything possible to ensure the clinic is a safe place for you and how treatments can commence whilst assuring your safety and well-being at all times.

 This means our clinic will need to operate a bit differently.
 However, we assure you that you will still receive the highest standard of care and warm welcome that you are used to from our team and clinic.

 - We are accepting new patients and will offer appointments virtually or over the phone.
 Our Patient Teams can answer any questions you may have or give support and advice about your treatment or future treatment.
 Our Doctors and Counsellors are also on hand to offer you virtual appointments.
 If you would like to speak to any of our specialists for advice or support at this time, please contact our New Patient Team on 0161 300 2737.